-Walla Walla Community College does not have on-campus housing or a housing director.
-However, the Walla Walla Campus
+Walla Walla Community College does not have on-campus housing.
+Information for local real estate and property management firms, apartment complexes, and housing opportunities for the Walla Walla Campus and the Clarkston Campus can be found online at the link above.